c0rruptedb1t/Project-Silent-Listener/README.md

 [![Python 3](https://pyup.io/repos/github/c0rruptedb1t/Project-Silent-Listener/python-3-shield.svg)](https://pyup.io/repos/github/c0rruptedb1t/Project-Silent-Listener/)

 ## _Custom Commands:_
-> uninstall - Uninstalles bind shell from remote PC
+> uninstall - Uninstalls bind shell from remote PC

 ## _Notes:_
 You can change the key for the AES Encrpytion by changing the key variable in both the client and server python scripts.